SVKruik/Discord-Bots-v1/Ko-Fi Information/bot-ficus.md

-# MultiCube - Bot Description: Betula
+# MultiCube - Bot Description: Ficus

 This is the product description of our bot: Ficus.